rbardaji/mooda/docs/api_reference/waterframe/parameters.md

-# WaterFrame.parameters()
+# WaterFrame.parameters(*self*)

 It return the parameter list used in the WaterFrame.
-The parameters are the keys of self.data, expcluding the keys  with "_QC".
+The parameters are the keys of self.data, excluding  the keys  with "_QC".

 Returns | Description | Type
 --- | --- | ---